sharmithanaren/sharmithanaren/README.md

 - **GitHub:** [sharmithanaren](https://github.com/sharmithanaren)

 ## 😄 Fun Fact:
-I love exploring the mysteries of the universe in my free time, and I’m a huge fan of logic puzzles. 🌌🧩
+I love watching movies and series in my free time, and I’m a huge fan of logic puzzles. 🌌🧩

 Looking forward to making a big impact and collaborating on projects that challenge the status quo!